France

 Blackboard Menu

 You will notice on the menu above that there are four “rules” at the top and sides of the blackboard.
 “Pas de CB” means no credit cards – you must take enough cash to cover your meal.
 “Pas de téléphone” means that there is no telephone – you cannot phone for a booking.
 “Fermé le week-end” says that it is closed at the weekend.
-“Reservation sur place” means that you can reserve a table by dropping in before service and asking for a table.
+“Reservation sur place” means that you can reserve a table by dropping in before service and asking for a table or via the link on Instagram.

 On one occasion we started with a simple salad of roquet and goats cheese with three tiny olives and a dish of stuffed sardines done in the nicoise style.
 Both dishes were prime examples of simplicity and honesty in food.
 Perfect flavours and perfect technique.